yYorky/ClearMyBoss/SprintPlanning.md

 * User shares doc with AI reviewer email.
 * AI reviews changes automatically within 5 minutes.
 * Comments posted directly in Google Docs with context and deduplication.

----

-If you want, I can **extend this into a 4th sprint** for **“Future Enhancements Foundation”** so that switching to push notifications instead of polling is easier later — this would align with section 8 of your PRD.

-Do you want me to prepare that extra sprint plan?